Travis Corcoran

-Travis Corcoran is an American politician and writer.
-He serves as a Republican member for the Hillsborough 44th district of the New Hampshire House of Representatives.
-He describes his political orientation as anarcho-capitalist.
+Travis Corcoran is an American politician and author.
+He is a Republican member for the Hillsborough 28th district of the New Hampshire House of Representatives, having been elected in November 2024.
+In 2022, he had been elected to Hillsborough's 44th district.
+His controversial statements on social media have attracted media attention and investigations by state authorities.

 Biography

 Corcoran earned a degree in computer science and history from Cornell University in 1993 and has worked professionally as a software engineer.

 In 2003, Corcoran founded the online video rental service SmartFlix, specializing in instructional videos.
 In 2007, he founded the online comic book retailer HeavyInk.
 Both businesses closed in March 2016.